webqit/webflo/site/docs/concepts/realtime.md

 The Webflo UI client shows the dialog (native `confirm()/prompt()` or custom UI if configured) and returns the user's response.

-Customization is as simple as intercepting these via `preventDefault()` to render your own modals.
+The prompt UI that the user sees can be customized in as simple as intercepting these via `app.background.addEventListener("prompt", ...)` to render your own modals.

 ```javascript
 // Intercept at window.webqit.app.background